deepgram-devs/fortuna/README.md

 The first time you use the application, you will need to configure your API key and agent settings.

-> [!TIP]
-> Need an API key?
-Sign up for one at https://deepgram.com

 Once you have configured these, you can click "Start Agent" to load the interface.
 Click "Connect" to connect to the agent and begin conversing.

 ## Development

 > [!WARNING]
 > Currently our browser-agent orb is NOT published for distribution.
 To successfully install the dependencies, you will need to package the source manually and copy it to your cloned repository.
->
-> Reach out to Naomi if you have questions.

 Clone this repository, then `cd` into your cloned directory.